Social background of officers and other ranks in the British Army, 1750–1815: Officers

 Officers in the infantry and cavalry came from a fairly broad social spectrum, although socially dominated by the aristocracy and the gentry; albeit holding only about a quarter of all commissions in the eighteenth century, half of the colonels and generals belonged to these classes.
 Many sons of officers, including many Huguenots, also become officers; lacking the social status, economic security and connections enjoyed by the sons of the aristocracy and the gentry, their advancement was slower and needed the patronage of superiors from the social elite.
 Rankers rarely reached beyond subaltern ranks.
 The majority of the officers were competent professionals with long time in service, without private means, living on their pay.
 The lifestyle required of an officer with the King's commission meant, however, that the living costs often exceeded the income, with permanent money problems and indebtedness as a result.

 Commissions in the Royal Artillery and the Royal Engineers required passing out from Woolwich.
-The time of study at the Academy was not precisely established, but after 18–24 months of study the officer cadet took his final exam, and if he passed, and there was a vacant post, he would be commissioned in the most junior rank.
+The time of study at the academy was not precisely established, but after 18–24 months of study the officer cadet took his final exam, and if he passed, and there was a vacant post, he would be commissioned in the most junior rank.
 Officers with the best grades at Woolwich became engineers, the rest gunners.
 The "Ordnance corps" did not have a purchase system, and promotion was by strict seniority.
 Advancement was therefore very slow, and as there were no pensions, or commissions to sell, gunners and engineers remained in the service for a very long time, even as superannuated and unfit for combat.
 This in its turn affected the prospects of the junior officers negatively.

+Nobility in the army

+Military historians Robert Burnham and Ron McGuigan argue that "there is an enduring myth that the British Army of the Napoleonic Wars was an aristocratic army filled with the nobility who occupied the highest ranks".
+With there being 10,590 officers in the army in 1814, they determine that members of the British nobility made up 2% of the officer corps, or 224 people.The following table outlines the different members of the nobility serving in the British Army in the period of the Napoleonic Wars, 1805–1816: